stayted/odoo_sale_purchase_to_account/README.md

+# Digital Automations - Odoo Module

-# ODOO - Copy fields from sale.order and purchase.order to account.move
+> Copy fields from sale.order and purchase.order to account.move

 This module copy: